Within minutes, the space transforms.

 But this system, for all its adaptability, is not built to withstand structural pressure.

 Urban planning demands clarity—designated zones, regulated spaces, enforceable boundaries.
 The chợ cóc, by definition, resists all three.
-It occupies space temporarily, blurs ownership, and operates on informal agreements that cannot be codified.
+It occupies space temporarily, blurs ownership, and operates on informal agreements that cannot be fully codified.

 Then come the hygiene standards.